 Diana Gutierrez-Meza, MPH

 Diana is the Lead Researcher at QHRC.
-She has a Master of Public Health degree from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).
+She has a Master's of Public Health degree from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).

 Her research interests encompass global public health and reproductive health concerns impacting minority populations in the Americas.
 In recent years, she served as a research assistant on studies exploring chronic disease self-management programs and health coaching for Latinos experiencing depression, diabetes, and other chronic conditions.

 To contact Diana, email her at email@example.com

 Megan is the Transcription and Translation Supervisor at QHRC.
-She graduated from UW-Eau Claire with a Bachelor's degree in Spanish for Business and the Professions.
-Her professional history includes several years of civil service at several county and state level agencies as well as licensed work as a Spanish/English medical interpreter.
+She graduated from UW-Eau Claire with a bachelor's degree in Spanish for Business and the Professions.
+Her professional history includes several years of civil service at numerous county and state level agencies, as well as licensed work as a Spanish/English medical interpreter.

-When not overseeing QHRC's transcription services, she runs a small sheep and cattle farm with her husband.
-She also enjoys needle crafts, hunting for flea market treasures, and chasing after her two baby daughters.
+When not supervising at QHRC, she runs a small sheep and cattle farm with her husband.
+She also enjoys needle crafts, hunting for flea market treasures, and chasing after her two young daughters.

 To contact Megan, email her at firstname.lastname@example.org

 Holly Milaeger, MPH

 Holly is a Researcher at QHRC.
-She received her Bachelor's of Science Degree in Biology from the University of Nevada, and her Master's of Public Health Degree from UW-Milwaukee.
-She has served as an independent consultant on qualitative and quantitative analysis for various firms and projects, and has also had a professional role developing and implementing medical programs within the State of Wisconsin.
+She received her Bachelor of Science degree in Biology from the University of Nevada and her Master's of Public Health degree from UW-Milwaukee.
+She has served as an independent consultant on qualitative and quantitative analysis for various firms and projects, and also had a professional role developing and implementing medical programs within the State of Wisconsin.

 Holly has a true passion for public health, and firmly believes that research and data analysis can have a direct impact on health outcomes.